wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

 ### Commands

-table lists, table forms, and web forms include action button configuration that adds per-row actions.
+Table lists, table forms, and web forms include action button configuration that adds per-row actions.
 See [table form action configuration](/powerapps/maker/portals/configure/entity-forms#entity-form-action-configuration/?azure-portal=true) and [table list configuration](/powerapps/maker/portals/configure/entity-lists#entity-list-configuration/?azure-portal=true) for information about available actions.

 Some commands include the **Filter Criteria** setting.
 You can use it to enter FetchXML that evaluates and hides the command if the selected row is not returned by the specified FetchXML query.